 May 2000 – Current

-We added Justin after we got used to the sound of a second guitar.
+We added Justin after deciding we needed a second guitar.
 He wasn’t even 21 at the time and we have been forever trying to keep up with his energy.
-Even after well over a decade, he’s still “the new guy”.
+Even after a decade, he’s still “the new guy”.

 Aug 1999 – July 2002